Akezh/Senior-Project/demo/editorial.md

-You have to use `for` loops in order to solve this problem.
+One approach might be to use `for` loops in order to solve this problem.
 Example code in `C++` that solves this problem is written below:

 ```cpp
 long long int getSum(int* a, int n) {